NadavShaar/docs/README.md

 ### Setup
 - In your local repositories folder run: `npx create-react-library <package-name>`
-- Navigate to the root folder and open 2 terminal tabs In the first tab run: `npm start`, and in the second tab run: `cd example && npm start`.
+- Navigate to the root folder and open 2 terminal tabs:
+In the first tab run: `npm start`, and in the second tab run: `cd example && npm start`.
 - After the process is done terminate both tabs process.